 We have a range of items that are popular that you may be interested in

-On Friday 9 Febuary, the Museum of London opens Fatberg!
-It’s a display about the infamous Whitechapel fatberg.
+In Febuary 2018, the Museum of London opened Fatberg!
+A display about the infamous Whitechapel fatberg.
 A ‘fatberg’ is a huge clump of oil, rubbish and waste which block up the sewers below the city.
 For the first time ever, we’ll be exhibiting samples from a fatberg in a museum.
 Vyki Sparkes, curator of Fatberg!, talks about why- and how- we’ve put sewage in a display case.

 Vyki, why put the fatberg on display?